Thomrl/extractall/README.md

 # extractall
-Target a folder with folders that have rar files inside them and let this script extract all of it
+Target a folder that has subfolders with rar files inside them and let this script extract all of it.
+So far it only looks for ".rar"